Mission San Francisco de Asís: California’s 6th Mission

 Mission San Francisco de Asís is the 6th mission established under Father Serra and one of the most visited due to its location in San Francisco.
-The mission itself was completed in 1791, and it is one of the oldest intact mission, having survived many earthquakes to be still standing today.
+The mission was completed in 1791, and it is one of the oldest intact missions, having survived many earthquakes to be still standing today.
 As far as the Spanish California Missions go, San Francisco de Asís is one of my personal favorites due to the unique chapel design.
 Here is all the information so you can check it out for yourself.

 - Cost: $5

 - Time needed: 45 minutes to an hour

 - Location: 3321 16th St, San Francisco, CA 94114

 - Read about all 21 of the California Missions here

 - This information is from my visit in 2016